Greg Stiemsma: International career

 In 2011, Stiemsma earned a bronze medal with Team USA at the Pan American Games where he led the tournament in field goal percentage (.889) and was second in the tournament in blocked shots with 11.

 Personal life

 Stiemsma is the son of Rick and Sharry Stiemsma, and has one sister, Erin.
-He is married to his wife Emily and they have a two daughters and one son together.
+He and his wife Emily have two daughters and one son together.
 He is of Dutch origin.
 He has admitted to suffering from depression.